 - 2 tour/class slots are available for each time (i.e. 2 classes of 30 for a total of 60 students at 9:30).

 - Fees: **Same prices as last year!** $6.00 per student; $4.00 per chaperone (minimum one teacher/chaperone for every five K-2 students, one teacher/chaperone for every four preschoolers); teachers and school staff are free.

 - A $25 non-refundable deposit per tour slot is required to hold your reservation.
 This deposit is due within 7 days of confirming your tour date.
-The deposit amount will be deducted from your total balance which is due 10 days before your trip.
+The deposit amount will be deducted from your total balance which is due the day of your trip.

 - Sibling attendance for preschool tours is allowed at the school’s discretion.
 Keller’s Farmstand tour staff must be notified in advance, as it may affect the number of tour slots necessary to fit your group.
 Siblings aged 2 yrs. and up will be charged the $6.00 student fee.
 Children younger than 2 yrs. are not recommended.
 Schools are responsible for informing parents of these policies.
 Chaperones who arrive at the fieldtrip with unpaid siblings will be charged for their admission.

-- Balance (total minus deposit) must be received 10 days prior to tour date.
-Adjustments to tours and headcount must be made by 10 days prior to date.
-No refunds for cancellations made less than 1 week prior to date.
+- No refunds for cancellations made less than 1 week prior to date.
 No refunds issued for absent students or chaperones.

 - Keller’s is not responsible for navigational errors of group drivers or chaperones.
 Groups arriving late for a tour will receive a shortened tour of the farm, at the tour guides’ discretion.